-An SMS notification informs recipients about an event, such as an order update or service alert.
-This communication method is popular with customers.
-86% of US consumers opt in to SMS notifications.
+An SMS notification is a text message sent to inform recipients about specific events or updates, such as order statuses or service alerts.
+This method of communication is highly favored among customers, with a significant majority—86% of US consumers—opting in to receive SMS notifications.

 Push notifications are also widely used to send quick alerts to users, but they are not the same.

 Push notifications are dynamic engagement tools that deliver pop-up messages directly to a user’s phone screen, regardless of whether the app sending them is actively running.
 These notifications are initiated by apps installed on a smartphone, making them a direct line of communication to the user.

 While inherently attention-grabbing due to their immediate visibility, push notifications require careful management to avoid becoming intrusive.
 This necessitates sharing actionable and relevant information and adhering to best practices to enhance user experience.
 On Apple devices, apps must secure user consent to send push notifications, whereas Android devices automatically permit them but allow users to manually disable notifications via phone settings.